- Measuring Growth

 A value-added model measures how much growth a group of students made relative to the expected growth.
 A group could be all the students in a particular district, school, or classroom, in a specific subject, grade, and year.
 Expected growth is based on how the individual students within the group performed, on average, compared to other students just like them across the state.

-A value-added model then compares a group's actual growth to the expected growth and uses statistical precision to see if there is evidence that that group made more than, less than, or about the same growth as expected.
+A value-added model then compares a group's actual growth to the expected growth to see if there is evidence that that group made more than, less than, or about the same growth as expected.

 How is a value-added reporting system useful?